twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

 If Avici is about banking individuals and their income,
 attn is about banking the revenue streams of onchain businesses.

+In practice, they can be complementary:

+- an individual might receive income via Avici-style tools,
+- while the underlying app or token routes its revenues into an attn revenue account for credit and yield.

 ---

 ## Pye: staking yield vs protocol and creator revenue